cehfisher/cehfisher.github.io/content/blog/top-ten/index.md

 ##4.
 Set aside some office space

 You don't need much to make an office.
 Usually a desk and a chair, and some random office supplies.
-But in reality, your office could be your couch or your dining room table or your patio table.
+But in reality, your home office might be your couch, or your dining room table, or a chair on your patio.

 Whatever your "office" might look like, it is important to designate that space as the "office space" and try to only use it when you are working.
 By deeming certain physical spaces as work vs living spaces, your mind can be triggered to think differently in these spaces.